Abrx1921/Python-Data-Analysis-Project-Cost-of-Living-by-Country/README.md

 ## 3. Process

-Clean data is the best data.
-You will need to clean up data to get rid of any errors, inaccuracies, or inconsistencies.
+Clean and Organize your data to get rid of any errors, inaccuracies, or inconsistencies.

 :hammer_and_wrench: Tool: Python Jupyter Notebook (Packages: Pandas)